-Dock & Dine: The Lobster Dock, Boothbay Harbor, Maine
+Dock & Dine: The Lobster Dock, Boothbay Harbor, Maine (currently closed)

 The quintessential coastal Maine town of Boothbay Harbor offers no shortage of restaurants, but visiting boaters will want to set a course for The Lobster Dock, on the east side of the harbor.
 Offering sweeping views from its large deck and patio, the restaurant serves up tasty seafood that’s a cut above the standard tourist fare.
 Text & Photos by Tom Richardson